 What is a Concrete Slab?

-A concrete slab is a flat, horizontal surface made of concrete, commonly used as the foundation for buildings, floors, bridges, and even pavements.
-Slabs are generally reinforced with steel bars or mesh, known as rebar, to improve the strength and durability of the structure.
-They come in different thicknesses depending on their intended use, with typical residential slabs ranging between 4 to 6 inches thick.
+A concrete slab is a flat, flat horizontal surface of concrete used as a foundation for buildings, floors, bridges, and pavement.
+Slabs are reinforced with steel bars, referred to as rebar, for strength and durability in a structure.
+Slabs have different thicknesses according to what purpose they will serve; however, typical residential slabs range between 4 to 6 inches in thickness.

 Types of Concrete Slabs